-- Equipment purchases are not allowed. - Other Project Expenses: Include other project costs such as supplies here. - Travel: Scientific meeting travel is capped at \$2,000/yr. - Indirect (F&A) costs.
-Non-UC institutions are entitled to full F&A of the Modified Total Direct Cost base (MTDC); UC institutional F&A is capped at 30% MTDC, or 25% MTDC for off-campus investigators (not retroactive to prior grants).
+- Equipment purchases up to \$10,000 are allowed.
+Only include individual items >\$5,000.
+Any items less than \$5,000 must be purchased under the "supplies" budget category. - Other Project Expenses: Include other project costs such as supplies and/or materials here. - Travel: A minimum of \$400 must be budgeted in year 1 for travel to the CBCRP symposium.
+Scientific meeting travel is capped at \$2,000/yr. - Indirect (F&A) costs.
+Non-UC institutions are entitled to full F&A of the Modified Total Direct Cost base (MTDC); UC institutional F&A is capped at 35% MTDC, or 25% MTDC for off-campus investigators (not retroactive to prior grants).